DigitalPublishingToolkit/GrayZones/md/04_Slater_J_B_Neutralizing_Engaged_Subjects_in_the_Creative_City_FINAL.md

 ...

-# Josephine Berry Slater
+Josephine Berry Slater

-# Neutralizing Engaged Subjects in the Creative City
+## NEUTRALIZING ENGAGED SUBJECTS IN THE CREATIVE CITY

 This article is a version of a lecture given by the author in the course Biopolitics and Aesthetics, Centre for Cultural Studies at Goldsmiths